Gender Pay Gap: Equal Work Deserves Equal Pay

-Two women who worked at Hewlett Packard Enterprise (HPE) are challenging the IT giant in court, claiming gender-based pay discrimination.
+Zimmerman Reed represents two women who worked at Hewlett Packard Enterprise (HPE) and are challenging the IT giant in court, claiming gender-based pay discrimination.
 The two women’s lawsuit is seeking class action status to recover lost wages not only on their own behalf, but also on behalf of all current and former female employees working at HPE in California anytime from 2016 to the present.
 We are helping women affected – join the movement and take action.

 - November 8, 2018: Hewlett Packard Enterprise gave woman dead man’s job, paid her less: lawsuit, mercurynews.com

 - HP Petition for Alternative and Peremptory Writs of Mandamus

 Recently female employees at Google sounded the alarm on their wage gap, alleging they were paid less than men doing the same jobs.
 In a similar case, three female Microsoft employees have come forward to hold their employer accountable for gender wage bias.
 These are but two examples.
 According to Forbes, some of the top 10 industries with the biggest gender pay gaps are: